PFython/pyscript-local-runtime/README.md

 # pyscript-local-runtime

-This repository gives a framework for running PyScript and all its runtime dependencies locally e.g. to create browser extensions using Python, or offline web apps using PyScript without internet access.
+This repository gives a framework for running PyScript and all its runtime dependencies locally e.g. to create Chrome extension using Python, or offline web apps using PyScript without internet access.

 PyScript and its dependency Pyodide continue to evolve and this demo is frozen at Pyodide v0.21.3.
 You're strongly advised to check out the [latest version of PyScript](https://pyscript.net/).